apache/dubbo-js/packages/connect-web-test/README.md

 # Tests

-This package provides test coverage for @apache/dubbo-web with the test framework [Jasmine](https://jasmine.github.io/) and the [Karma](https://karma-runner.github.io/) test runner.
+This package provides test coverage for apache-dubbo-web with the test framework [Jasmine](https://jasmine.github.io/) and the [Karma](https://karma-runner.github.io/) test runner.